wp-plugins/ticket-tailor/readme.txt

 3. Sign up for an account at [Ticket Tailor](http://www.tickettailor.com/?rf=wppl)

-4. Set up your event registration page
+4. Set up your event registration page on WordPress

 5. Create your event in the Ticket Tailor control panel.